repengine/pulse/memory-bank/progress.md

 *

+* [2025-05-03 09:32:45] - Started implementation of the Symbolic Gravity Theory enhancement:
+  * Converting symbolic overlays to symbolic pillars that stack data points and grow/shrink
+  * Enhancing the symbolic gravity fabric to be supported by these pillars
+  * Implementing residual gravity correction mechanisms based on mathematical model
+  * Integrating enhanced system with existing forecast pipeline
+  * Adding visualization capabilities for symbolic pillars and fabric
 ## Active Tasks
 * [2025-05-02 19:44:00] - Initiated planning for Phase 2: Cloud Proof-of-Concept.
 Defined initial cloud strategy, proposed high-level AWS architecture (S3, Batch, EC2, IAM, VPC, ECR), outlined POC implementation steps, identified required cloud resources, and considered data handling in the cloud.
 Focus is on offloading Data Loading/Processing and Parallel Training/Retrodiction components.